-With the coronavirus crisis causing a short term lull in our property markets, many first home buyers are wondering if now is a good time to take advantage of the opportunity and get a foot on the property ladder.
+With our property markets slowing down around Australia, many first-home buyers are wondering if now is a good time to get a foot on the property ladder.

 While the thought of living in your own home is a tempting one, there is a financial incentive to making your first house an investment property.